 Alternatively, if you would prefer to pay by cheque, please email us at firstname.lastname@example.org with your name and contact details and the number of tickets you require.

 in the morning -

-Tumbling Lassie Seminar, Mackenzie Building, High Street, Edinburgh
+Tumbling Lassie Seminar, Mackenzie Building, off the High Street, Edinburgh

-A half-day seminar on topics related to the past, present and future of slavery and people trafficking in Scotland and elsewhere, chaired by Eric Robertson, A-D
+A half-day seminar on modern slavery and people trafficking in Scotland and elsewhere, chaired by Eric Robertson, A-D

 On Thursday 15th December 2022, we were delighted to host a seminar at the Mackenzie Building, High Street, Edinburgh (by kind permission of, and generously supported by, the Faculty of Advocates), which was addressed by the Solicitor General for Scotland, Ruth Charteris KC under the title "So we have no slaves in Scotland?"